Read the One King's Impact Fund Guidance Document

 Yes, it is possible to submit a proposal that includes all five Impact Priorities.
 However, a proposal must make clear how impact will be delivered in each thematic area and make clear this is achievable and rank the Priorities.

-It is important, in projects based on models of co-production, to set-up clear governance that empowers all participants, monitor the relationships throughout the lifecycle of the project to ensure equitable partnerships, and cost participants’ time into your budget, especially if working with marginalised and disadvantaged groups.
-You may want to check out The Bartlett Manual of Impact for advice on managing trust and care in relationships.
+It is important in projects based on models of co-production to set-up clear governance that empowers all participants, monitor the relationships throughout the lifecycle of the project to ensure equitable partnerships, and cost participants’ time into your budget, especially if working with marginalised and disadvantaged groups.
+You may want to review The Bartlett Manual of Impact for advice on managing trust and care in relationships.

 See also the ‘risk and equitable practice’ section of these FAQ’s.

 King’s believes that our research, education and commitment to service results in positive change and value for people, planet and society.
-Vision 2029 builds upon our history of service to society and sets out our ambition to broaden the base of King’s, extend our reach, deliver an extraordinary student experience and strengthen how well we work together.
-Strategy 2026 maps our priorities to achieve Vision 2029 and includes knowledge with purpose: service and impact.
 The OKI approach to uniting education, research and service brings together a holistic approach to impact, creating meaningful change across multiple domains instead of primarily academic outcomes.

 Research Impact Leads play an important role in transforming the culture of impact at King's.
 They work with faculties within their specialist areas, to boost the profile of impact around King's.
 Research Impact Leads have expertise in planning and evaluating impact at all stages.
 Find out who the Research Impact Lead is in your area.

-Impact is the positive change and value our research, education, and commitment to service has for people, planet, and society.
-OKIF is not meant to be proscriptive, but aspirational, working across disciplines and communities to tackle global problems at local, regional, national, and international levels.
+Impact is defined as “the positive change and value our research, education, and commitment to service has for people, planet, and society”.
+OKIF is not meant to be proscriptive, but aspirational, working across disciplines and communities to tackle problems at local, national, and global levels.
 Ask yourself what change you hope to see, and if it requires a whole-King’s approach to working with external partners to co-create innovative solutions.
 If the answer is yes, you have already begun your impact journey.

 All team members should contribute meaningfully to your project from the start and throughout.